Non-Local Representation based Mutual Affine-Transfer Network for Photorealistic Stylization: Introduction

 \section{Introduction}

-Photorealistic style transfer is a challenging problem which aims to change the style of a content photo to that of a reference photo as shown in Fig.~\ref{fig:demo}.
-By choosing different reference photos, one could make the content photo look as if, for example, it was taken under different illuminations, at different time of the day or season of the year~\cite{li2018closed,mechrez2017photorealistic, luan2017deep}.
-A successful photorealistic stylization method should be able to transfer sophisticated styles with drastic local color changes while at the same time preserve the spatial (or structural) information of the content photo naturally, such that the resulting image looks like a real photo taken by a camera~\cite{li2018closed,luan2017deep}.
+\IEEEPARstart{T}{he} objective of photorealistic style transfer is to change the style of a content photo to that of a reference photo as shown in Fig.~\ref{fig:demo}.
+By choosing different reference photos, one could make the content photo look as if, for example, it was taken under different illuminations, at different time of the day or season of the year~\cite{luan2017deep,mechrez2017photorealistic,li2018closed}.
+It is worth mentioning that photorealistic style transfer is different from the general stylization approaches~\cite{gatys2016image,li2017universal}, which tend to generate the painting-like photos with artistic textures and distorted structures.
+As emphasized in previous works~\cite{luan2017deep,mechrez2017photorealistic,li2018closed,yoo2019photorealistic}, a successful photorealistic stylization method should be able to transfer sophisticated \textit{matched} styles with \textit{local} color changes while at the same time \textit{preserve the spatial} (or structural) information as well as \textit{global color consistency} of the content photo naturally, such that the resulting image looks like a real photo taken by a camera.

-Existing approaches generally perform stylization either in a global or local way.
-Global-based methods~\cite{reinhard2001color,pitie2005n} transfer the style of a photo with spatially invariant functions.
-Although they perform well for global color shifting, they usually fail to handle style images with drastic local color changes.
-Local-based methods~\cite{shih2013data,gatys2016image,mechrez2017photorealistic} generally consist of two major steps,~\ie, feature extraction and stylization.
-Recent methods perform the stylization based on the high-level features of the content and style images extracted with pre-trained convolutional neural networks (CNN).
-Although they could transfer dramatic local styles, it often failed to preserve spatial structure of the content image.
-For faithful local color transfer~\cite{luan2017deep,li2018closed}, context-based methods were proposed to preserve the spatial structure with constraint and they perform region-based color transfer according to the semantic labels.
-However, region-based transfer can be prone to abrupt color changes across different regions, making the result less photorealistic.

-There are, in general, two key challenging issues with the photorealistic style transfer problem, structure preservation (\ie, stylization without changing spatial structure of the content image) and local changes vs. global consistency (\ie, faithfully transferring local colors without introducing abrupt changes/artifacts within or across semantic regions).
-In addition, CNN-based methods usually have to be trained on a large amount of data, which is computationally cost.

-To generate photorealistic images with desired local color transfer, well-preserved spatial structure, and smooth color transitions, the key is to find a representation scheme that effectively decouples the color and spatial structure information of both the content and style images, such that when performing color transfer, the spatial information is untouched.
-On the other hand, such representation scheme should also facilitate context-sensitive local color transfer, such that stylization can be performed in a globally consistent fashion.
-If such a representation scheme is realized, it may be possible of one-shot learning where only one pair of the content and style image is all we need for conducting photorealistic style transfer.